rhysmoggs/ms1-bakes-by-noemie/README.md

 -   All content was written by the developer.

--   This README.md document was based on CI's template, found [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md)
+-   This README.md document was based on Code Institute's template, found [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) .

 ### Media